 Get in touch with our Emergency Management Unit (EMU) to discuss how we can help prepare and build the resilience of your community through one of the following:

-- Disaster Resilience Schools Program: collaboration between Council and Ipswich City SES Unit.The Program provides an in-class interactive forum to explore primary school children's awareness of natural hazards and disasters in the Ipswich LGA.
-It also identifies ways in which students, Council and the SES work to prevent, prepare, respond to, and recover from them.
+- Disaster Resilience Schools Program: an in-class interactive forum facilitated by Council and the Ipswich City SES Unit, exploring Prep to Year 6 school children's awareness of natural hazards and disasters.
+It also identifies ways in which students, Council and the SES work together to prevent, prepare, respond to, and recover from them

 - Emergency management information sessions: tailored to suit most audiences of the Ipswich community, e.g. resident meetings, social clubs, aged care facility operators, community-of-practice/ professional associations, workplaces